zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 This code is, broadly, equivalent to the x86_64 code we've seen clang generate - however, it relies on two incredibly useful instructions, `ldp`/`stp`, that AArch64 has and x86_64 doesn't, that allow issuing two loads into two separate registers, or two stores.
 Presumably, these paired instructions are decoded into two separate micro-operations and execute separately, which completely removes "complex" store-to-load forwarding cases and, presumably, is what allows the code to run at peak efficiency here, at ~half the cycles per triangle compared to equivalent code running on Zen 4.
 Unfortunately, Instruments does not seem to expose performance counters that are relevant to store-load forwarding so it's difficult to confirm that this is what happens, but the performance speaks for itself - Apple CPUs are impressive.

-Curiously, if we use clang-16 to compile to x86_64 we will see the same, problematic, SIMD code pattern, matching gcc-15; additionally, neither clang-15 nor clang-17 exhibit this issue.
+Curiously, if we use clang-16 to compile to x86_64 we will see the same, problematic, SIMD code pattern, matching gcc-15; additionally, neither clang-15 nor clang-17 exhibit this issue for either architecture.
 So this looks to be a regression that clang-16 introduced and clang-17 promptly fixed - making me feel better about not having spotted this issue before!
-Note that while Apple CPUs have an unnaturally versatile load-store forwarding, I'd expect that most other ARM chips are not able to forward multiple stores into a single load - however, this would only be a problem in this case for clang-16, and earlier and later versions should all work fine in this particular case.
+Note that while Apple CPUs have unnaturally versatile load-store forwarding, I'd expect that most other ARM chips are not able to forward multiple stores into a single load - similarly, this would only be a problem for clang-16, and earlier and later versions should all work fine in this particular case.

 I haven't tracked the clang-16 issue down to a specific commit so I don't know what exactly introduced this regression and what exactly fixed it; this can perhaps be left as an exercise to the reader.[^6]

 # Conclusion

-This hasn't been the first time I've hit store-to-load forwarding issues in the past; however, I'm more used to these happening as a result of the code that explicitly tries to load or store mismatched element sizes.
-For example, this problem is prevalent, and requires a lot of care, in case unions are used to operate on tagged values: something like this may often hit a case where the structure is filled using individual field writes, but is copied with a 128-bit wide load/store, which may present challenges in certain high-performance interpreters that would often expect the same value to be written and read in quick succession:
+This hasn't been the first time I've encountered store-to-load forwarding issues on x86_64 CPUs; however, I'm more used to these happening as a result of the code that explicitly tries to load or store mismatched element sizes.
+For example, this problem is prevalent, and requires a lot of care, when unions are used to operate on tagged values: something like this may often hit a case where the structure is filled using individual field writes, but is copied with a 128-bit wide load/store, which may present challenges in certain high-performance interpreters that would often expect the same value to be written and read in quick succession:

 ```c++
 struct {